 Sloths are some of the most unique and adorable animals.
-Featured in Disney’s hit Zootopia, I never thought I would have the opportunity to see this upside down, slow animal until we planned Costa Rica travel a couple of years ago.
+Featured in Disney’s hit Zootopia, I never thought I would have the opportunity to see this adorable upside down, slow animal until we planned Costa Rica travel a couple of years ago.
 While seeing sloths in the rainforest was definitely something we were excited about, we hadn’t planned our trip for it specifically.
 But seeing the incredible wildlife is certainly a top reason to visit Costa Rica.
 After another trip to this beautiful country, we’ve rounded up the best places to find sloths in Costa Rica.

 Sloths can be found in many areas of Costa Rica.
 But the better places to spot them tend to be on the Caribbean side or southern Pacific coast in the areas with the most precipitation.
 On the Caribbean side, which is a little harder to get to, Puerto Viejo and Tortuguero are excellent areas to find sloths.
-On the Pacific side, Manuel Antonio, the Osa Penninsula and Uvia areas are excellent places to spot sloths on Costa Rica vacations.
+On the Pacific side, Manuel Antonio, the Osa Penninsula and Uvita areas are excellent places to spot sloths on Costa Rica vacations.

 It is illegal to touch any wildlife in Costa Rica.
 The thought of holding a sloth never even crossed my mind.
 But apparently people ask.
 So, just know not to even consider it.